whyjz/ncu-open-science/_sources/syllabus.md

 ## Format

-1. Tuesday 11:00 pm - 11:50 pm at R2-115 (mostly hands-on sessions)
+1. Tuesday 10:00 am - 11:50 am at R2-223-1 (for lectures and discussion)
-2. Thursday 1:00 pm - 2:50 pm at R2-223-1 (for lectures and discussion)
+2. Thursday 1:00 pm - 1:50 pm at R2-115  (mostly hands-on sessions)

-The hands-on sessions (labeled ⌨️ in [Weekly topics](syllabus.html#weekly-topics)) are on Tuesday and **require access to a computer**.
+The hands-on sessions (labeled ⌨️ in [Weekly topics](syllabus.html#weekly-topics)) are on Thursday and **require access to a computer**.
 You are welcome to use the computers available in R2-115 or bring your own.

 As a class for open science, all written material presented in this class, including handouts, slides, and student term papers, will be available or posted online for public access.
 Your grade and all the sensitive information will remain private.